-To set MaxDirectMemorySize using Cloudera Manager:
+To increase the maximum direct memory size (MaxDirectMemorySize) using Cloudera Manager

 - 1. Go to the Solr service.

 - 2. Click the Configuration tab.

 - 3. In the Search box, type Java Direct Memory Size of Solr Server in Bytes.

 - 4. Set the new direct memory value.

 - 5. Restart Solr servers after editing the parameter.